 Medical physicists are scientists concerned with three primary areas of activity: clinical service and consultation, research and development, and teaching.
 Clinically, medical physicists are called upon to contribute scientific advice and resources to solve physical problems arising in radiological medical physics.
 Medical physics research typically involves the discovery and development of new instrumentation and technology, new medical diagnostic and therapeutic procedures and tests using existing technologies.
 Historically, this type of activity has been primarily in radiological imaging and radiation oncology, but now has a growing breadth of involvement throughout medicine.

 Many medical physicists not only provide clinical service in healthcare facilities but also have faculty appointments at universities and colleges, work in the industry as scientists and/or consultants and are responsible for teaching future medical physicists, resident physicians, medical students and hospital technical staff.

 Vanderbilt University offers the CAMPEP-Accredited Master of Science in Medical Physics (MSMP) degree and the Professional Doctorate in Medical Physics (DMP) degree.
 The DMP program offers only the diagnostic physics track, and the MSMP program offers both therapy and diagnostic physics tracks.

-APPLICATIONS FOR FALL 2021 ADMISSION IS NOW OPEN FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC TRACK
+APPLICATIONS FOR FALL 2022 WILL OPEN IN AUGUST, 2021 FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC IMAGING AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC IMAGING TRACK

 (Please visit our Admission section for details)